mrgordon/qixtand/debian/stretch/ruby/Short Description.md

-Ruby built on the Debian 9 ("Stretch") base.
+Ruby built on the Debian 8 ("Jessie") base.